devfire/corrosion/README.md

 NOTE: While you do not need to setup a dedicated `proxy-injector` user ahead of time, `corrosion` must run as `proxy-injector` in order for `iptables` transparent proxy to work.

+WARNING: This whole section is pretty complex and requires additional `iptables` setup.
+Don't "YOLO" this part; please read the instructions carefully.
 If you don't, you will get TLS certificate errors.

 For more details, please see [`setup_iptables_dedicated_user.sh`](setup_iptables_dedicated_user.sh).